asagi4/comfyui-prompt-control/README.md

 [This example workflow](workflows/example.json?raw=1) implements a two-pass workflow illustrating most scheduling features.

+The tools in this repository combine well with the macro and wildcard functionality in [comfyui-utility-nodes](https://github.com/asagi4/comfyui-utility-nodes)

 ## Requirements

 You need to have `lark` installed in your Python environment for parsing to work (If you reuse A1111's venv, it'll already be there)